SQUADS

 2. A Vague brief

-✔ The upsell banner has effectively had flat performance since deployment, with only an average of 4% CTR, and out of that 4% only a 4.41% on average place a bet.
+The banner has effectively had flat performance since deployment, with a weekly average of only 1,01% CTR.
+Out of those unique users, only a 4.52% placed a bet.

 I had questions as to who are our Squads players what are their behaviours.
 I’ve continued digging into metrics and this is what I found: